Tell Me the Truth title image

-FEAR is a public art work that uses a common object as a focal point of
+FEAR is a public art work that uses a common object as a focal point of emotional interaction.

 Situated in the middle of a lobby, a table is illuminated from within, surrounded by sound producing chairs; all of them "breathing" peacefully.
 When this calming point of attraction is approached, the soothing light gradually becomes aggressive and the chairs start howling in agony.
 When left alone, the objects resume their peaceful existence.